- 750g watermelon rind (the rind of approximately 1 mini watermelon)

 - 1 cinnamon stick

 - 1 tsp black peppercorns

 3. Wipe the pan clean and set it back on the hob.
-Add the sugar, vinger, cinnamon stick, cloves and peppercorns.
+Add the sugar, vinegar, cinnamon stick, cloves and peppercorns.
 Pop on a lid and bring the pickling mixture to the boil.
-Take off the hat and ladle the pickling mixture over the watermelon rinds.
+Take off the heat and ladle the mixture over the watermelon rinds.
 Seal the jar and leave it for at least 2 weeks somewhere cool and dark.
 The watermelon rinds will soften as they soak up the flavours.
 Serve the pickles with roast meats, fish or as part of a cheeseboard.